n8willis/opentype-shaping-documents/opentype-shaping-tibetan.md

 <!--- Tibetan has a bindu, but it seems to be there just for
       transcription --->

-The term **head consonant** in Tibetan is analogous to the term **base consonant** in Indic and Brahmi-derived scripts.
-The head consonant of a syllable is rendered in its full form; subsequent consonants are shown in **subjoined** form, stacked below the head consonant.
+The term **base consonant** in Tibetan is analogous to its usage in Indic and Brahmi-derived scripts.
+The base consonant of a syllable is rendered in its full form; subsequent consonants are generally shown in **subjoined** form, stacked below the base consonant.

-The Tibetan Unicode block includes separate codepoints for the head and subjoined forms of each consonant.
-Therefore, shaping engines are not required to determine the head consonant of a syllable algorithmically.
+The Tibetan Unicode block includes separate codepoints for the base and subjoined forms of each consonant.
+Therefore, shaping engines are not required to determine the base consonant of a syllable algorithmically.

+Tibetan also employs the term **head consonant**, which refers to the consonant in a stack that is in the visually topmost position.
+Certain consonants take on an alternate form when used in stack-initial positions (such as "Ra").
+When the alternate form is visually the topmost consonant in the stack, it is regarded as the head consonant, even though the consonant that follows is regarded as the base consonant.

+For example, the sequence "Ra,Subjoined Ka" (`U+0F62`,`U+0F90`) is rendered with the "Ka" in its non-subjoined, base-consonant form and the "Ra" positioned above.
+In this circumstance, the "Ra" would still be regarded as the head consonant.

 Where possible, using the standard terminology is preferred, as the